Evaluation and Statistics

 Still, it's good to know that if you have an interest in developing skills with systems administration,

-with various other technologies, and with some basic scripting language, this kind of thing, and more, is possible.
+with other technologies, and with some basic scripting language, this kind of thing, and more, is possible.

 Getting Creative

-Smith & Arneson (2017) detail very creative and fun ways to collect usage data about resource usage when vendors do not provide usage data.
+Smith & Arneson (2017) detail creative and fun ways to collect usage data about resource usage when vendors do not provide usage data.
 In the first part of this article, Smith describes how they analyzed their link resolver reports to infer what users were accessing in their collections.
 Arneson's section describes using a Linux file search utility called grep to construct search queries of the EZproxy logs and deduce usage of specific electronic resources.
 Since both methods require sifting through log entries like the one I highlighted above, the process requires some sleuthing, testing, time, and patience.
 However, once figured out, the process and reports can easily be automated.

 Conclusion